Skip to main content

 Training Professionals on How to Identify & Respond to Child Sex Trafficking

-NCMEC provides specialized child sex trafficking training on the identification and response to child sex trafficking that can be provided online or in-person.
-To learn more about our training options or request a specialized training click here.
+NCMEC provides free specialized child sex trafficking training on the identification and response to child sex trafficking that can be provided online or in person.
+To learn more about our training options or request specialized training, click here.

 Introduction to Child Sex Trafficking